fabriziopandini/docsy/content/en/docs/developer/_index.md

 ---
-title: "Cluster API Developers Guide"
+title: "Developers Guide"
 linkTitle: "Developers Guide"
 weight: 30
+description: |
+  Documentation about how to contribute to the Cluster API project.
 ---